Inside: Unique Black Sleeve Tattoo Ideas + Info

 White-on-black is not a simple request, and many professionals don’t feel comfortable with it.
 You’ll need a tattooer who understands how the black and white pigments work together.
 When you tattoo over tattooed skin, you’re breaking apart the old design.
 You’re removing the black while adding the white.
 There’s a bit more to it than other kinds of tattoos or cover-ups.
 So unless you land a rare spot with an experienced artist, you’ll probably be rolling the dice (and asking your tattooer to do the same).

 Why Do People Get Blackout Tattoos?

-Blackout tattoos are sometimes used to cover up older ink, but they’ve also seen rising popularity as first-pass tattoos.
+Blackout tattoos are sometimes used to cover up older ink, and not just to cover tattoo ideas your man may have gotten with another girls name. 😉 They’ve also seen rising popularity as first-pass tattoos.

 Why Do People Black Arms with Tattoos?

 These deep, dark-pigmented designs aren’t just being used to cover up a mistake — they’ve become a trend in their own right.
 And like most unique style choices, it’s garnering quite a bit of attention.

 How Much is a Black and White Sleeve Tattoo?

 Because of the different sizes and efforts required for blackout tattoos, prices tend to vary greatly.
 Most likely, an artist who agrees to do a blackout tattoo will charge you per hour rather than per piece considering the amount of time it will require, including any overtime.
 If you’re getting a blackout tattoo done by an experienced, reputable tattoo artist (as you should!), you should expect to pay between $100 and $300 per hour (though it could be more depending on the artist and studio—to determine the overall estimated cost, it’s best to ask your artist).